Time Management Techniques – Which is Right for You?

 Time Management Techniques for UX Designers: I like this article because the writer evaluates three time management techniques – Pomodoro, Top 3 to-do list and Urgent vs. Important.
 The Top 3 To-do list works very well for me.

-From social media to social time, both during and after work, there s almost no end to the things than can derail your efforts to work efficiently.
-And while you may be committed to using your time more wisely, there is such a thing as spending too
+From social media to social time, both during and after work, there’s almost no end to the things than can derail your efforts to work efficiently.

 10 Time Management Techniques That Will Help You Accomplish Your Daily Goals: This article by Nicole Vulcan is more about time management practices to make you more productive, than a technique.
 Practices include stop multitasking, planning your schedule for the week on a Sunday, and cutting down on meetings.
 The article is worth the read, but I think you should combine the practices with an actual time management technique.

 10 Timeless Time Management Techniques: Only some of the techniques mentioned do I consider to be actual techniques.
 Like the article above, they are productivity practices.
 Now, having said that, the article by Dan McCarthy includes some techniques, so it is worth the read.
 I love the idea of using the 80/20 rule to manage your time.